Jonnyauk/Wonderflux/README.md

 Welcome to Wonderflux
 ----------------------------------------------------------------------

-### A free, professional Open Source theme framework for WordPress & BuddyPress
+### A free, professional Open Source responsive theme framework for WordPress & BuddyPress

 Wonderflux is distributed under the GPL v2 license and just like WordPress is free to download, use and modify.
 YES, you can use Wonderflux on as many